kcappieg/grunt-sfdc-package-builder/README.md

 Type: `boolean | MetaList`
 Default: `false`

 If `true`, managed package data will be excluded for all chosen metadata types.
 If a `MetaList`, each list entry will be excluded, but all others will include managed package metadata.
-Entries that are not "included" via the `all` or `included` options are ignored
+Entries that are not "included" via the `all` or `included` options are ignored.

+Note that any types explicitly specified by excludeManaged will not use wildcards

 #### options.clearCache
 Type: `boolean`